 - Really, calling these bao buns is incorrect (bao means bun, so it’s like saying ‘bun bun’).
 They’re usually called gua bao but are also sometimes known as Taiwanese hamburgers.
 However their popularity in the West has spread with the name bao buns, so here we are!
 The usual filling is mushroom onion and salad but you can basically fill them with whatever you want.

-- I think a good formula for vegetarian fillings is: any grilled/deep fried vegetables (or tofu/paneer) + something crunchy (lettuce, carrot ribbons, shredded cabbage) + sauce + pickles (kimchi, red onion/radish, kraut(fermented cabbage).
+- I have a good formula for vegetarian fillings.
+Any grilled/deep-fried vegetables (or tofu/paneer) + something crunchy (lettuce, carrot ribbons, shredded cabbage) + sauce + pickles (kimchi, red onion/radish, kraut(fermented cabbage).

 How do you steam bao buns?

 - I have a 1-layer bamboo steamer I got from the Shillong market.
 You can get them online on amazon.
 If you don’t have a bamboo steamer you can use a metal one, in which we make momos.
 Do not steam two many bao together.
 If you don’t have a steamer you can hack one by placing a large metal colander into a large pot.
 Add a bit of water at the bottom of the pot, then cover with a large pot lid/plate/foil.